From our Executive Director

 Dianne received her Bachelor of Business Administration, Accounting, from University of Massachusetts, Amherst and obtained a Master of Science degree in Computer Information Systems from Bentley University.
 Before becoming a Waldorf teacher in 2004, Dianne worked as an adjunct professor for Computer Information Systems at Pace University, a technical support engineer and group leader for Sybase, Inc. and a project manager supporting mainframe and database systems for General Electric Corporation.
 Dianne has been with Waldorf School at Moraine Farm since 2007, first as a class teacher and most recently as a middle school math subject teacher.
 She has also taught middle school math at another local private school.
 Dianne’s two sons graduated from Waldorf School at Moraine Farm.
 Her youngest is currently in high school and her eldest is majoring in molecular biology and biochemistry at UMASS Amherst.

 Jack Hogan brings more than twenty years of world-wide experience in the construction industry to the school.
 Prior to joining the school, Jack worked as a volunteer coordinator and site supervisor for Habitat for Humanity Greater Boston and as an energy advisor with a home energy solutions company.
 Jack was drawn to the school through his admiration for the Waldorf philosophy and how well it complements his family life.
 Jack was born and raised in Kilkenny, Ireland.
-He now lives in Marblehead with his wife and two daughters, both of whom are students at the school.
+He now lives in Beverly with his wife and two daughters, both of whom are students at the school.

 Admissions and Marketing Director